alcrene/valconfig/README.md

 - Composable
-    + Want multiple config objects for each of your projects subpackage ?
+    + Want multiple config objects for each of your project’s subpackages ?
       Just import them.
     + Want to combine them into a single root config file ?
       Just import them.